Jolgurt/MECMAddAppTool/README.md

 <a name="howtolaunch"/>

 ## How-to Launch
-Simply right-click the ps1 file and select “Run with PowerShell”.
-The tool must be run with an admin account that has access to make modifications to the relevant areas of both Active Directory and SCCM.
+To run the tool, simply right-click the ps1 file and select “Run with PowerShell”.

+The tool must be run with an admin account that has access to make modifications to the relevant areas of both Active Directory and MECM.
 To run with a different account from the logged-in user you would have to run PowerShell.exe with a “Run As” and then navigate to the ps1.

+Depending on the Execution Policy set on the device, you may get prompted to continue.
+Enter “Y” if so.

+Note: If Execution Policy is set to Restricted, then custom scripts cannot execute.
+You can verify this by running PowerShell.exe and enter “get-executionpolicy”.
+You may also change your Execution Policy using “set-executionpolicy”.
+(You will not have to do this every time.
+Setting the policy would be permanent.)
+PowerShell must be run as an admin.
+I recommend researching this for more information.
+This policy might also be managed by system administrators.
+![Xpolicy](https://user-images.githubusercontent.com/44309802/135490059-44949016-2b07-462c-819d-8cb61daae79c.png)

+After launching the ps1, the PowerShell console will then automatically close.
 It may take a moment before the GUI loads.
 This is normal.

-If the script fails to run, first check the Execution Policy on your machine. – Run Powershell.exe and enter “get-executionpolicy”.
-If it returns Restricted then custom scripts cannot execute.
-It’s recommended to change this to RemoteSigned by typing “set-executionpolicy remotesigned”.
-Then hit Y to confirm.
-(Note, you will not have to do this every time.
-Setting the policy is permanent.)
-![Xpolicy](https://user-images.githubusercontent.com/44309802/135490059-44949016-2b07-462c-819d-8cb61daae79c.png)

-Then try launching the tool again.

 <a name="configuration"/>